Anthony Stanford

 Anthony L. Stanford (1830–1883) was a state senator in Arkansas from 1877 until 1880.
 He was born in New Jersey.
 He was a Republican in 1877 and a Greenback in 1879.
 He was an ordained member of the African Methodist Episcopal (AME) Church.
 He had a medical degree from Eclectic Medical College of Philadelphia.

 He was involved in the emigration program returning African Americans to Africa.

+He represented Phillips County, Arkansas and his post office was in Helena, Arkansas in 1877.